When to Apply

 - Proof (such as a letter from the sponsoring institution) that you have completed four or more years in a CODA‑approved specialty residency, sent directly from the sponsoring institution to the Board office.

-- If you have ever been licensed in another jurisdiction, request a self-query from the National Practitioner Data Bank.
+- A self-query from the National Practitioner Data Bank if you have ever been licensed in another jurisdiction.
 When you receive the report, send the original to the Board office.

-- Enclose a copy of your current cardiopulmonary resuscitation (CPR) certification card.
+- A copy of the front and back of your current cardiopulmonary resuscitation (CPR) certification card.

-- Arrange for the Board office to receive verification that you are “Board Certified” or “Board Eligible” in general dentistry or in a dental specialty.
+- A verification that you are “Board Certified” or “Board Eligible” in general dentistry or in a dental specialty.

 - If you are in the process of acquiring “Board Certification” or “Board Eligible”status, you must obtain full “Board Certification” or “Board Eligible” status in general dentistry or in a dentistry specialty within five years.
 If you do not provide the proof, your license will not be renewed.

-- Submit proof that you have been appointed as a full-time director, chairperson, or an attending faculty member of a hospital-based dental, oral and maxillofacial surgery or other dental specialty residency program.
+- Proof that you have been appointed as a full-time director, chairperson, or an attending faculty member of a hospital-based dental, oral and maxillofacial surgery or other dental specialty residency program.
 The facility must be based in Delaware.

-- Arrange for the Board office to receive verification of the hospital facility’s CODA accreditation status.
+- A verification of the hospital facility’s CODA accreditation status.